Female athlete menstrual training

 Menstrual Phase (Days 1-5):

-The start of the cycle brings with it the menstrual/period/bleeding phase.
-Oestrogen levels are at their lowest, which can affect energy levels and recovery ability.
+, which can affect energy levels and recovery ability.
 Some women may experience discomfort or even pain during this phase or feel quite off.
 Appetite is often decreased too.

 It's crucial to recognise that modifying workouts to how well the woman is feeling during this time is perfectly okay.
 Consider incorporating lower-impact or less vigorous exercises and allowing for ample rest.